 Students can choose to put together their own elective.
 The coursework must be equivalent to 10 ECTS.
+Only one elective can be taken during the course of the BA degree.
 Approval from the programme director of the subject, ECTS credits and supervisor is required.